ktomoma/VideoWebServer_for_CameraCar/README.md

 * https://www.amazon.com/dp/B08CR8FTL5?psc=1&ref=ppx_yo2ov_dt_b_product_details

 ### Install XIAO ESP32 S3 Sense
+#### Prototype 1

 After the necessqry wired were conencted, XIAO ESP32 Sense module placed at the rear side of the box car.
 The box car is not enough wide to put the module inside.

-Prototype 1
 XIAO ESP32 Sense module, a camera module and other components are placed in the frame of the box car.

 <img src="https://github.com/ktomoma/VideoWebServer_for_CameraCar/assets/131932595/a707a0a1-afe6-49d2-8045-bddec181d753" width="640">